-Yes, speciality insurance is a good career path.
+Yes, specialty insurance is a good career path.
 Insurance is a huge, lucrative business that requires complex calculations to make it profitable.
-It requires a lot of expertise and bureaucracy to work properly, meaning that there are a lot of available careers in speciality insurance.
+It requires a lot of expertise and bureaucracy to work properly, meaning that there are a lot of available careers in specialty insurance.

 Many of the jobs in insurance are office jobs, which are known for being comfortable and steady.
 If that doesn’t appeal to you, then there are some exceptions, such as insurance investigators and insurance appraisers that will go into the field to inspect claims.

 There are also sales positions, such as insurance broker or insurance agent, that involve a great deal of human interaction.

 Insurance positions also typically have a lot of upward mobility, meaning that you’re likely to be able to get promotions and make good money in the field.